MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

         - To create **Time** budget lines based on the resources that are made part of project team members, select **Project team members**.
 You can view these estimates on the **Team** tab of the project page.

     1. In the **Contingency** section, specify the percentage by which to increase the **Time**, **Material**, and **Expense** budget lines as contingency.
 The contingency amount for each budget line is calculated as a percentage of the budgeted amount and added to the budgeted amount for that line.
     1. Select **Import**.
 A message bar on the project page indicates that the process of creating a budget from estimates is in progress.
-The time that's required depends on the number of estimates that are involved.
+The time required depends on the number of estimates that are involved.
 Wait until you're notified that the process is completed.

 After the process of creating a budget from estimates is completed, a new **Budget** tab is added to the project page.
 A budget version is created in **Draft** status, and the grid shows the budget lines that were successfully created from estimates.
 For a summary of the process of creating a budget from estimates, review the **Timeline** section of the **Project summary** tab.

 > [!NOTE]
 > If an estimate can't be converted to a budget line, the reason for the failure is logged in the error log.
 You can access the error log from the **Timeline** section of the **Project summary** tab.
 By addressing the errors that are logged, you can fix the issues.
-You can then re-import the estimates.
-For more information, see the [Re-import estimates to create a budget](#re-import-estimates-to-create-a-budget) section.
+You can then reimport the estimates.
+For more information, see the [Reimport estimates to create a budget](#reimport-estimates-to-create-a-budget) section.

 After a budget is created from estimates, you can make any required edits in the grid and also add any new budget lines, just as when you manually create a budget.

 For information about how to create more cost budget lines, see [Project time budget lines](project-cost-time-budget-line.md), [Project material budget lines](project-cost-material-budget-line.md), and [Project expense budget lines](project-cost-expense-budget-line.md).

-## Re-import estimates to create a budget
+## Reimport estimates to create a budget

 If errors occur during the process of creating a budget from estimates, you can make the required changes to the estimates to address the errors.
-You can then try to re-create the budget from estimates.
+You can then try to recreate the budget from estimates.

 > [!IMPORTANT]
-> If you re-import estimates to create a budget, the budget will be deleted and re-created.
-Any changes that were made to the budget will be overwritten.
+> If you reimport estimates to create a budget, the budget is deleted and recreated.
+Any changes that were made to the budget is overwritten.

 > [!NOTE]
-> You can re-import estimates only if the budget is in **Draft** status.
+> You can reimport estimates only if the budget is in **Draft** status.

-To re-import estimates to create a budget, follow these steps.
+To reimport estimates to create a budget, follow these steps.

 1. Sign in to Project Operations.
 1. In the left navigation, change the area to **Projects**.
-1. Select the project to re-import estimates for to create a budget.
+1. Select the project to reimport estimates to create a budget.
 1. On the project page, select **Budget**, and then select **Reimport estimates**.
-1. A message box notifies you that a re-import of estimates will delete all budget lines and re-create the budget from estimates.
-Select **OK** to confirm that you want to re-import estimates.
+1. A message box notifies you that a reimport of estimates deletes all budget lines and recreate the budget from estimates.
+Select **OK** to confirm that you want to reimport estimates.
 1. In the **Import from estimates** dialog box, follow the steps in the [Create a budget from estimates](#create-a-budget-from-estimates) section.

 ## Delete a project budget